tfb-sv/MIW-ART/README.md

 ## For testing the model checkpoints, obtaining the Newick strings, or visualizing the tree structures:

-Firstly, you need to run the "train_tree.py" script, OR you can use an available model checkpoint, which should be in "results/training_results" folder.
+Firstly, you need to run the "train_tree.py" script OR you can use an available model checkpoint, which should be in "results/training_results" folder.

 > python eval_tree.py --mode "test" --data_names "freesolv"